 - TasNetworks: network upgrade assistance

-TasNetworks will be providing a rebate on 50% of the cost of upgrading the supply to the Burnie site, or $14,150.
+TasNetworks provided a rebate on 50% of the cost of upgrading the supply to the Burnie site, or $14,150.
 They have also provided network assessment and design services to the project.

 - Chargefox: billing and customer support partner